Community & Learning

 Even though we have all been at home, we have been working harder than ever to find new ways of inspiring our community!
 Did you know that throughout the spring, our incredible music mentors continued their work in the Santa Fe Public Schools, instructing students virtually rather than in-person?
 We also proudly helped pioneer a brand-new, virtual Extended Learning Program this summer—in collaboration with Santa Fe Public Schools—teaching children the fundamentals of music and how to make homemade instruments, such as drums and castanets, from household items!
 Well done, Rebecca Ray.
 Our fabulous oboist taught kids basic music appreciation classes at multiple grade levels via Zoom.
 What fun!

-Our decade-old mentoring program provides approximately 525 area middle & high school students with weekly individual or small group lessons in strings, brass, percussion, woodwinds, guitar & voice, with the addition of keyboard in the coming school year.
-Our 9 mentors are all professional musicians assisting 12 music teachers district wide, for a total of more than 900 hours of music instruction each year.
+Our decade-old mentoring program provides approximately 525 middle- and high-school students with weekly individual or small group lessons in strings, brass, percussion, woodwinds, guitar, voice and keyboard.
+Our mentors are all professional musicians assisting 12 music teachers districtwide, for a total of more than 900 hours of music instruction each year.
 Mentors also serve as role models and often form personal bonds with their students.

 In addition, as The Symphony’s gift to our community, we offer two “pay-what-you-wish” concerts each Symphony season at the Cathedral Basilica in Santa Fe.
-This season, Carols & Choruses will take place on Tuesday, December 17, 2019 and a Memorial Day concert on Wednesday, May 27, 2020.
+Carols & Choruses takes place in December, and a spring concert is the week before Memorial Day.
 No tickets are needed for these evening performances.
 Check our website for details as the dates approach.

 For seniors who aren’t able to attend concerts at The Lensic, The Symphony brings the music to their place of residence.
 Small group ensembles present informal concerts with a variety of music that touches residents enjoying an active senior lifestyle or those in assisted living or memory care.